DMO-droid/Yahoo-Finance-Global-Markets-2026/Composite Scoring & Screener/Report.md

 ## 1. Objective

 Build a fair, bias-free composite scoring model to rank 451 global assets and filter equities into 5 actionable investment strategies.
-The original `composite_score` was heavily biased toward momentum - this report documents the redesigned model and its validation.
+The original `composite_score` was heavily biased toward momentum - this report documents the redesigned model and its validation

 ---

 ## 2. Composite Score Design

 ### Problem with the original score
 The original `composite_score` had a strong momentum bias.
-High-momentum stocks dominated the rankings regardless of valuation or quality, making the score unsuitable for multi-factor portfolio construction.
+High-momentum stocks dominated the rankings regardless of valuation or quality, making the score unsuitable for multi-factor portfolio construction

 ### Solution: Percentile ranking before weighting
 All metrics are normalized via **percentile rank (0–100)** before weighted averaging.
-This eliminates scale differences between factors (e.g., P/E in the range 5–500 vs. ROE in 0–1).
+This eliminates scale differences between factors (e.g., P/E in the range 5–500 vs. ROE in 0–1)

 | Factor | Weight | Sub-components |
 |--------|--------|----------------|